 - Evian Facial Mist Mineral Water Spray – It’s tsa-approved and helps you feel fresh in a dry airplane cabin environment.
 I know I always feel gross on airplanes.

-- Kate Spade Passport Holder – protect your passport with style.
-They always have nice designs.
+- Passport Cover – protect your passport with style.

 - Jewelry Roll – to keep all your jewelry organized.
 This is the one I own.

-- GoPro hero4 – It’s compact, convenient, and takes great video especially for active people.
-Sometimes glitches though.
+- GoPro – It’s compact, convenient, and takes great video especially for active people.